muhammad-asif10/muhammad-asif10/README.md

 <details>
 <summary>Random Facts</summary>

-- Treat AI agents as "slot machines for programmers"
+- Treat AI agents as "slot machines for programmers."
 - Run AI as your personal Assistant
-- AI work while you sleep
+- AI works while you sleep
 - Read History & psychology (when not coding)
 - Learning by building — one project at a time.